frederickw082922/lockdown_readthedocs/docs/source/index.rst

 Why should this role be applied to a system?
 --------------------------------------------

-There are three main reasons to apply this role to production Linux systems:
+There are three main reasons to apply this role to systems:

 - Improve security posture
   The configurations from the |benchmark_name| add security and rigor around multiple